IBM/zopeneditor-sample/README-VSCODE.md

 - Save the file.
 - Now you can execute the JCL with the ZOWE CLI:
   - `zowe jobs submit local-file "ALLOCATE.jcl"`
-- Verify creation of these datasets (using your username instead) by refreshing your Remote Systems view
+- Verify creation of these datasets (using your username instead) by refreshing your Datasets view

 ```ascii
 HLQ.SAMPLE.COBOL